amouro/drupalden_iwakuni_2023/section-4.md

 It is because the Kanji has another pronounciation.
 And the first character is read in an alternative way ”がん” rather than "いわ".

+Another example, there is another last name can be called either かわの or こうの.

 In Japanese or in Mandarin Chinese the character could have more than one pronounciation.